telerik/reporting-docs/designing-reports/connecting-to-data/data-source-components/sqldatasource-component/using-data-providers/using-odp-net-data-provider.md

 The [Oracle Data Provider for .NET (ODP.NET)](https://www.oracle.com/database/technologies/appdev/dotnet/odp.html) features optimized ADO.NET data access to Oracle databases.

 There are three driver types: ODP.NET Core; ODP.NET, Managed Driver; and ODP.NET, Unmanaged Driver.
 ODP.NET Core is designed for multi-platform .NET (Core) applications.
-ODP.NET, Managed Driver is 100% managed code .NET Framework provider.
+ODP.NET, Managed Driver is a 100% managed code .NET Framework provider.

-## Setting up the ODP.BET Data Provider in the .NET Standalone Report Designer
+## Setting up the ODP.NET Data Provider in the .NET Standalone Report Designer

-1. Create a new [.NET 8 Comsole Application](https://learn.microsoft.com/en-us/dotnet/csharp/tutorials/console-teleprompter) project.
+1. Create a new [.NET 8 Console Application](https://learn.microsoft.com/en-us/dotnet/csharp/tutorials/console-teleprompter) project.
 1. Install the [Oracle.ManagedDataAccess.Core](https://www.nuget.org/packages/Oracle.ManagedDataAccess.Core) NuGet package to it and `build` the project.
 1. Navigate to the `bin/Debug/net8.0` subdirectory of the project, and copy all assemblies there except for the assembly with the name of the project.
 1. Paste the assemblies in the .NET Standalone Report Designer installation directory e.g. `C:\Program Files (x86)\Progress\Telerik Reporting {{site.suiteversion}}\Report Designer\.NET`.
 1. Start the .NET Standalone Report Designer from the same directory and add a new [SqlDataSource component]({%slug telerikreporting/designing-reports/connecting-to-data/data-source-components/sqldatasource-component/overview%}) which should trigger the [SqlDataSource Wizard]({%slug telerikreporting/designing-reports/report-designer-tools/desktop-designers/tools/data-source-wizards/sqldatasource-wizard/overview%}).
-The `ODP.NET Managaed` data provider should now be listen among the rest of the data providers when building a new connection.
+The `ODP.NET Managaed` data provider should now be listed among the rest of the data providers when building a new connection.

 ## Setting up the ODP.NET Data Provider in the .NET Framework Standalone Report Designer

 Visit the official [Download ODP.NET, Oracle Developer Tools for Visual Studio (Code), and ODAC](https://www.oracle.com/database/technologies/net-downloads.html) page and download the MSI installer for the `Oracle Client for Microsoft Tools`.

 Choose between the 32-bit and 64-bit Oracle Client for Microsoft Tools installers depending on which .NET Framework Standalone Report Designer will be used.
 The default one is the 64-bit variant.

 ## Setting up the ODP.NET Data Provider in .NET Applications